 Figma version history is certainly a very helpful feature for designers.
 However, designers are now increasingly looking for more intuitive tools for interface design and version control.
-Given that productivity is very important enterprises also look out for tolls that let you accomplish the desired task quickly.
+Given that productivity is very important enterprises also lookout for tools that let you accomplish the desired task quickly.
 Wondershare Mockitt is a more modern interface design tool gaining immense popularity among the design community.
-This is not surprising given that Mockitt is more cost effective in comparison to Figma.
-The pocket friendly pricing offered by Mockitt along with the high quality user interface makes it a great choice for freelance designers and enterprises alike.
-Mockitt is extremely user friendly for beginners.
+This is not surprising given that Mockitt is more cost-effective in comparison to Figma.
+The pocket-friendly pricing offered by Mockitt along with the high-quality user interface makes it a great choice for freelance designers and enterprises alike.
+Mockitt is extremely user-friendly for beginners.
 The tool is easy to use and offers the capability to simply drag and drop the widgets, and a beginner can finish a prototype rapidly in 10 minutes.

-Mockitt also offers an easy to use alternative for Figma Version control.
-Below is a quick guide to manage version history with Mockitt:
+Mockitt also offers an easy-to-use alternative for Figma Version control.
+Below is a quick guide to managing version history with Mockitt:

 Step 1.Build the first version of your prototype and click on the "Version" option highlighted below.